 Dahu Edge is our unique series of content connectors designed to find and gather content from all your unstructured content repositories.
 Our connectors are specifically built to support and optimise data discovery.
 For instance, unlike normal search indexing, we keep records of all duplicate instances of content so we get a true picture of your data estate.
 Even when the content might normally be skipped due to size, content type or security, we always create a record with all the available metadata.
 Connectors available include Databases, File Systems and coming soon, cloud storage including Google Docs and Microsoft One Drive.

-To make calculations about the level of risk in your unstructured content, you need to be able to identify all the personal and sensitive data in held that content, and make it available for analysis.
+To make calculations about the level of risk in your unstructured content, you need to be able to identify all the personal and sensitive data held in that content, and make it available for analysis.
 This is what Dahu Vector is designed to do.
 It has a extensive rule base that allows it to discover all the GDPR-stipulated sensitive data types and personal references in any content that flows through it.
 It relies on a series of complementary technologies to do the identification including machine learning, NLP and pattern matching.
 It's vital to be able to understand and explain the decisions that processing systems take so we designed the processes that Vector uses to be fully audit-able.

-To leverage the data we discovere in the content using Dahu Edge connectors and Dahu Vector, you need supporting applications that can use that data in a way that is focused on the specific GDPR tasks.
+To leverage the data we discover in the content using Dahu Edge connectors and Dahu Vector, you need supporting applications that can use that data in a way that is focused on the specific GDPR tasks.
 Dahu Surface is our User Interface platform that allows us to provide search tools and dashboards to support the SAR process and also track risk when undertaking your initial risk assessment or running a Data Protection Impact Assessment (DPIA) prior to a content processing task.
 Surface allows User Interface API translation such that our interfaces can work on most current search engine technologies.

 How does Dahu ARC fit in your environment?